cnsoft/cocos2d-kamcord-ios/README.md

 </code></pre>
 </p>
 </li>
-<li>We will provide you with a per-game Kamcord developer key and developer secret. <b>Please be sure to set them when your app initializes or recording won't work</b>:
+<li>We will provide you with a per-game Kamcord developer key and developer secret. <b>Please set them when your app initializes or recording won't work</b>:

 <p>
 <pre><code>[Kamcord setDeveloperKey:@"My_Developer_Key"];